zacharygriffee/bring-your-own-storage-utilities/docs/adapt-api.md

     factory              // A function that returns a `string module` that defines how to
                          // install this storage source to make the source portable. randomAccess         // Create a random access storage interface of the iSource.
-You must enable randomAccess
-                         // with Adapt.enableRandomAccess function before use.

     // Properties
     length               // For supporting sources, get the length.
 Not fully implemented. source               // the raw source iSource wraps.